Annually Assessed Mobile Homes

 An appeal form (130) is now required to open an appeal.
-The appeal form must be signed and filed with the County Assessor or postmarked no later than 45 days from the notice of assessment.
+The appeal form must be signed and filed with the County Assessor or postmarked no later than June 15th*.
 If you have questions about the appeal process or would like a blank form mailed to you, contact our office at 260-449-7173.

 General Information Found Online

 For copies of Property Record Cards, neighborhood sales, and much more visit the Comparable Online Multiple Property Search (COMPS) site.

 For information concerning tax bills, tax history, links to pay online, and more visit the Low Tax Information map.

 Attention Rental Property Owners and Investors: New House Enrolled Act 1195 Affects Rental Property Valuation

 For further information on rental properties, please visit the Allen County Assessor's Rental Property web page.